Skip to main content

 Lead

-A potential customer showing some level of interest
+A person, organization, or account showing some level of interest.

 Prospect

-A lead that appears to fit the target audience or ideal customer profile
+A lead that appears to match the target audience or ideal customer profile.

 Opportunity

-A qualified sales possibility with clear commercial potential
+A qualified sales possibility with clearer commercial potential.

 Customer

-A completed purchaser, subscriber, client, or active account
+A completed buyer, subscriber, client, member, guest, or active account.

-This distinction matters because treating every lead like an opportunity creates wasted effort.
-A newsletter signup, quote request, referral introduction, and confirmed sales discussion should not receive the same operational priority.
+This distinction matters because a newsletter signup, technical quote request, referral introduction, and confirmed sales discussion should not receive the same operational priority.

 Lead Quality vs Lead Quantity